 So when that happens, I like to switch it up.
 This smoothie is a great way to get in all those good bacteria for their gut.

-Also, it works great when we have busy morning where we have to be somewhere.
-We can easily whip this recipe up and enjoy a delicious and healthy drink.
+Also, it works great when we have a busy morning where we have to be somewhere.
+We can easily whip this up and enjoy this delicious kefir smoothie.

 What is Kefir?

-Kefir is a fermented drink that is made from milk.
+Kefir is a fermented milk drink.
 It is like a thin yogurt that is slightly sour and is a little fizzy.

 It is super simple to make.
 All you need is milk, kefir grains, and a little time.
 Check out how to make milk kefir here.